Vertco/KatanaForNinjaOne/README.md

 ---

-# Trigger+ for NinjaOne
+# Katana for NinjaOne
-This repository houses the Trigger for NinjaOne Chromium extension.
+This repository houses the Katana for NinjaOne Chromium extension.

 With this extension you can add a button to the [NinjaOne](https://www.ninjaone.com/) UI that sends the current device to a selected endpoint.
 From there you can integrate it into any program you want.
-In the [Guides section](https://github.com/Vertco/TriggerForNinjaOne/edit/main/README.md#guides) we'll show you how to run an action in Microsoft Power Automate for example.
+In the [Guides section](https://github.com/Vertco/KatanaForNinjaOne/edit/main/README.md#guides) we'll show you how to run an action in Microsoft Power Automate for example.

 Since version 0.9.0 it also includes an option to enable dark theme in NinjaOne.
 This will invert the colors on the page while keeping the colors as close as possible to the original.